vdavidvd/RegressionTestProject/README.md

 Hi there!

-This is SeleniumWebDriver Hybrid Project.
+This is SeleniumWebDriver Hybrid Project in Java.
 This project is testing the https://www.saucedemo.com/ application and its functionalities.

 I selected couple of functionalities: